-- (4) Cumulative Total Shareholder Return, or TSR, is calculated by dividing the sum of the cumulative amount of dividends for the measurement period, assuming dividend reinvestment, if any, and the difference between our share price at the end and the beginning of the measurement period by our share price at the beginning of the measurement period.
-The Peer Group TSR utilizes the Nasdaq Biotechnology Index, which we also utilize in the stock performance graph included in the 2022 Annual Report as required by Item 201(e) of Regulation S-K. The comparison assumes \$100 was invested in our common stock and in the Nasdaq Biotechnology Index for the period starting July 16, 2020, using the closing market price on the first trading day of our common stock, through the end of the listed year, and it assumes reinvestment of dividends, if any.
-Historical stock performance is not necessarily indicative of, nor is it intended to forecast, future stock price performance. - (5) The dollar amounts reported represent the amount of net income (loss) reflected in our audited financial statements for the applicable year.
+- (4) The Cumulative Total Shareholder Return, or TSR, represents the cumulative total shareholder return of the Company over the measurement period.
+The Peer Group TSR utilizes the Nasdaq Biotechnology Index, which we also utilize in the stock performance graph included in the 2023 Annual Report as required by Item 201(e) of Regulation S-K. The comparison assumes \$100 was invested in our common stock and in the Nasdaq Biotechnology Index for the period starting July 16, 2020, using the closing market price on the first trading day of our common stock, through the end of the listed year, and it assumes reinvestment of dividends, if any.
+Historical stock performance is not necessarily indicative of, nor is it intended to forecast, future stock price performance. - (5) The dollar amounts reported represent the amount of net income (loss) reflected in our audited financial statements for the applicable year. - (6) The Compensation Actually Paid to PEO and the Average Compensation Actually Paid to Non-PEO NEOs were revised for each of 2022 and 2021 to reflect certain corrections to the underlying calculations, and the Compensation Actually Paid to PEO and the Average Compensation Actually Paid to Non-PEO NEOs were revised for 2020 to reflect updates to the initial valuation calculations for awards granted prior to the initial public offering in July 2020. - (7) As indicated above, performance-based equity awards with a specified market condition were granted to our named executive officers in January 2023.
+The "stock price" included as our "Company Selected Measure" for 2023 reflects the average price of our common stock for the thirty-day period ending December 31, 2023, 2022, 2021, and 2020.
+We did not use any financial performance measures to link executive compensation to our financial performance prior to 2023.